llGuy/llGuy.github.io/_posts/2019-1-5-makefile.md

 However, there is a new problem.
 What if I change something in the .h files.
 It might not update the .cpp file would it huh.

-Well, GCC has an option -MM which outputs the dependencies of the .cpp file.
+Well, GCC has an option `-MM` which outputs the dependencies of the .cpp file.
 So, it I just `>` it into a .dep file, I would be able to include that in the Makefile!
 Ok I do that.
 But wait.
 GCC outputs something like this `main.o: main.cpp foo.h bar.h....`.
 I'm using cl.exe. .o doesn't work with it!
 AH ok.
 There is a linux command sed that can manipulate a stream of a string with a script.
-If I '|' the output of `GCC -MM` into  `[some string] 's/.o:/.obj'` and `>` that into some .dep file, I finally get the correct `main.obj: main.cpp foo.h bar.h...`.
+If I `|` the output of `GCC -MM` into  ` [some string] 's/.o:/.obj' ` and `>` that into some .dep file, I finally get the correct `main.obj: main.cpp foo.h bar.h...`.

 Does all this work ?
 Yes!

 Here is the Makefile.
 Hopefully this was useful to anyone...

-{% hightlight makefile %}
+{% highlight makefile %}
 CC := cl
 CFLAGS := /std:c++latest -Zi /EHsc
 LIBS := [libs] msvcrt.lib msvcmrt.lib # <- these are important !